cecarlsen/dk.cec.trackingtoolsforunity/README.md

 #### Dependencies
 - Unity 2023.1 (it may work with other versions, but no promises)
 - [OpenCV for Unity](https://assetstore.unity.com/packages/tools/integration/opencv-for-unity-21088) (sold on the Asset Store).
-Tested with version 2.5.6.
+Tested with version 2.5.7.
-- [Optional] [Azure Kinect Examples for Unity](https://assetstore.unity.com/packages/tools/integration/azure-kinect-examples-for-unity-149700) (sold on the Unity Asset Store).
-If you want to use *TrackingTools.KinectAzure*.
-Tested with version 1.19.
 - [Optional] When working with the ProjectorFromCameraExtrinsicsEstimator it can be convenient to full-screen a game window from the editor.
 I use [Fullscreen Editor](https://assetstore.unity.com/packages/tools/utilities/fullscreen-editor-69534) for this.

-## TrackingTools
+## MonoBehaviours
-MonoBehaviours:

 #### WebCameraTextureProvider
 Creates and forwards a Unity WebCamTexture.